 Social commerce.
 For the last 5 years we have seen Facebook, Twitter, Shopify and Instagram all try to make social commerce work.
 Instagram is back for their next attempt with the Instagram Checkout Beta.
 This one is truly different then everything they have done before.

-Today I want to talk about the cool new beta from Instagram called Checkout.
+Instagram has a cool new beta from Instagram called Checkout.
 To get into this beta you are going to need to work with a platform partner that Instagram has given access to this beta.
 We use Feedonmics as our shopping feed vendor of choice and they have beta access.

 In the past you saw a lot of the ad platforms try doing social commerce with a buy button that you could place anywhere you want.
 That didn’t workout as well and quickly died.
 Some have tried to make social commerce work on and off their ad platform with limited success.